yashg0808/Environment-Initiative-App/README.md

 - **View Initiatives:**
   - Currently you can only view initiative by signing up in the app.
 (1 min process)
   - Detailed information about different environmental initiatives.
-  - Information includes the creator, description, location, and images.
+  - Information includes the supporters, creator, description, location, and images.

 - **Support Initiatives:**
   - Users can donate to initiatives using Ethereum.